OUTLOOK: 2022 Albania

 Albania’s agricultural sector has been suffering as a result of the energy crisis, which has also pushed up prices of fertilisers.
 This led to several protests by farmers from the Lushnje area, who demanded revisions to the budget and support through the crisis.
 The ruling Socialists aim to increase agricultural exports to $1bn a year during their current term in office.

-Budget and debt: Albanian MPs backed the 2022 budget at a plenary session on November 16 after two days of often heated debate.
+Albanian MPs backed the 2022 budget at a plenary session on November 16 after two days of often heated debate.
 The budget is based on projected GDP growth of 4.1% in 2022.
 The fiscal deficit in 2022 is planned at 5.4% of GDP, as revenues are projected to reach ALL536.8bn and expenditures ALL637.6bn.
 Public debt is projected at around 78.9% of GDP.

 The government intends to continue to support priority sectors such as education, health, agriculture and infrastructure, as well to continue the reconstruction process after the 2019 earthquake, Minister of Finances and Economy Delinda Ibrahimaj told MPs in October.
 Public investments are projected at 6.4% of GDP, or ALL119bn.